 The ideal food for your betta should contain no filler products and must have meat-based protein as the first ingredient shown in the list of ingredients on the container.

 Do not feed your betta fish goldfish food or tropical fish flakes that are not betta-specific.
 These foods do not contain the nutrients your betta needs and could make him sick.

 In this section of our comprehensive guide, we take a look at what kinds of food you can give to your betta.

-To help you make the best choice, we’ve included handy in-text links to suitable products that you can buy online.
-Simply click on the link to check out more product information and to place your order.
+To help you make the best choice, we’ve included handy in-text links to suitable products you can buy online.
+Simply click the link to check out more product information and place your order.

 Betta fish can be picky eaters, so providing your pet with a varied diet is important to keep him satisfied and ensure that he eats enough to help him thrive.

 Freeze-Dried Betta Food

 Freeze-dried food is a brilliant addition to your betta fish’s diet, enabling you to introduce some of your betta’s natural food into his captive diet.